embarklabs/subspace/examples/redux-observable/README.md

-phoenix - redux example
+phoenix - redux-observable example
 ===
-Simple application that shows how to dispatch a redux action from an observable.
+NodeJS application that uses `redux-observable` to initialize Phoenix, deploy a contract and periodically create a transaction.
 This app will deploy a test contract to **Ganache**.
-For using Phoenix with `react` and `redux`, please check `examples/react-redux` to see a practical example

 ## Requirements
 - `ganache-cli`